In Quebec, friends come together to throw 'dream wedding' for terminal cancer patient | CBC News

 In Quebec, friends come together to throw 'dream wedding' for terminal cancer patient

-Friends of the couple only had five days to organize the event, with donated dress, decorations
+Friends had only 5 days to organize event — with donated dress, decorations

 The wedding of Nanny Gallant and Dany Pilote on Sunday was something straight out of a fairytale.